Indian, Algerian students killed in Ukraine; others stranded during Russia’s invasion beg for help

 “We are demanding to go home.
 We are waiting to be rescued,” he said, adding that he had been unable to reach the Iraqi Embassy in Kyiv.

-“We are citizens of Nigeria, and we need help,” 23-year-old Nigerian student Sarah Ajifa Idachaba told Germany’s DW news outlet.
+“We are citizens of Nigeria, and we need help,” 19-year-old student Sarah Ajifa Idachaba told Germany’s DW news outlet.
 “Please don’t neglect us.
 Don’t leave us alone,” she said.

 The official website for international students studying in Ukraine could not be accessed by Post reporters as of Monday morning.
 An error message said the site was “unreachable.”

-Temi Rosabel Tseye-Okotie, a Nigerian studying medicine in Ukraine, told the outlet she was scared and that little guidance had been provided.
+Temi Rosabel Tseye-Okotie, a Nigerian studying medicine in Ukraine, told DW she was scared and that little guidance had been provided.
 “The information we are getting from Nigeria is basically that we are on our own,” she said.

 Ghanaian engineering student Percy Ohene-Yeboah told Reuters in an interview Thursday that it was probably “a bit too late for evacuation” and that he would remain hunkered down in an underground bunker.